 Although this is not a Sequoia it is a one hundred and nine year old tree at Williamsburg, VA.
 It’s huge outstretched arms seemed to make it appropriate for the picture.

-A Modern Psalm By Melodie Elaine Estes
+By Melodie Elaine Estes

-You are a great Sequoyah Tree.
+You are the great Sequoia Tree.

-None of the insects of human frailities can touch you.
+No insects of human frailities touch you.

-Your give your eternal love to me.
+You give of your eternal love to me.